 - b.
 Service Plan Development Safeguards.
-Select one: - Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver

-• Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.
+Select one: - Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant. - Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.